Pay now without Registration/logging in!

-AmTrust makes its technology platform, data analytics and end-user experience top priorities as it grows, establishing a digital strategy early on that will differentiate AmTrust in the future as it operates with the lowest IT expense ratio in its peer group.
+AmTrust makes its technology platform, data analytics, and end-user experience top priorities as it grows, establishing a digital strategy early on that will differentiate AmTrust in the future as it operates with the lowest IT expense ratio in its peer group.

 Enters the European Union specialty risk and extended warranty coverage market by forming AmTrust International Underwriters.
-AmTrust also acquires Rochdale Insurance Company, which holds licenses in key states, including New Jersey, New York and Texas.
+AmTrust also acquires Rochdale Insurance Company, which holds licenses in key states, including New Jersey, New York, and Texas.

 AmTrust enters the small business workers' compensation insurance market, building an experienced workers' comp underwriting team in the U.S. Develops proprietary technology to enable the efficient and profitable underwriting of a large number of small premium policies.

-Acquires the renewal rights for The Princeton Agency’s workers’ compensation business, expanding our presence in the U.S. Northeast and Midwest.
-Between 2002 and 2016, AmTrust acquires the renewal rights to 10 books of established specialty insurance business, which allows access to attractive books of business while avoiding exposure to pre-existing liabilities.
+Acquires the renewal rights for The Princeton Agency's workers' compensation business, expanding our presence in the U.S. Northeast and Midwest.
+Between 2002 and 2016, AmTrust acquires the renewal rights to 10 books of established specialty insurance business, allowing access to attractive books of business while avoiding exposure to pre-existing liabilities.

 AmTrust builds its specialty risk and extended warranty insurance team in London.
 Many of the European-based coverage plans AmTrust currently underwrites have been underwritten by this team historically.
 Acquires the renewal rights to the Covenant Group, Inc. to increase our presence in the southeastern United States.